-(1) All persons are born free and equal in dignity and rights.

-(2) All citizens shall be equal before the law.
-There shall be no privileges or restriction of rights on the grounds of race, nationality, ethnic self-identity, sex, origin, religion, education, opinion, political affiliation, personal or social status or property status.
+- (1) All persons are born free and equal in dignity and rights. - (2) All citizens 1 shall be equal before the law.
+There shall be no privileges or restriction of rights on the grounds of race, national or social origin, ethnic self-identity, sex, religion, education, opinion, political affiliation, personal or social status or property status.

-The state shall be held liable for any damages caused by illegitimate rulings or acts on the part of its agencies and officials.
+The State shall be held liable for any damages caused by unlawful acts or actions on the part of its agencies and officials.

-The power of the state shall be divided between legislative, executive and judicial branches.
+The power of the State shall be divided between legislative, executive and judicial branches.

-(1) (Prev. text of art.
+- (1) (Prev. text of art.
 9- SG 12/07, in force from 1 January 2008) The armed forces shall guarantee the sovereignty, security and independence of the country and shall defend its territorial integrity.

-(2) (New-SG 12/07, in force from 1 January 2008) The activity of the armed forces shall be established by law.

-Until 1 January 2008 the former provision of Art.
-9 shall be applied, as follows: Art.
+(2) (New-SG 12/07 in force from 1 January 2008) The activity of the armed forces shall be established - (2) (New-SG 12/07, in force from 1 January 2008) The activity of the armed forces shall be established by law. - Until 1 January 2008 the former provision of Art.
+9 shall be applied, as follows: - Art.
 9. The armed forces shall guarantee the sovereignty, security and independence of the country and shall defend its territorial integrity.